Meet our board at State Records NSW

 Sarah has over 15 years of engagement in research that has explored labour standards set outside the bounds of labour law and other forms of regulation.
 As an academic Sarah developed a public profile as a ‘go-to’ commentator on workplace issues.
 Her research and public advocacy emphasised the importance of organised labour in protecting the right to dignity and fairness at work as well as recognising the contribution made by women in the workplace and the labour movement.

-Scott Johnston is the Deputy Secretary of Revenue NSW and has legislative responsibilities as the Chief Commissioner of State Revenue and Commissioner of Fines Administration.
-Prior to joining Revenue NSW in 2020, Scott was Acting Commissioner at the NSW Public Service Commission.
+Scott Johnston is the Deputy Secretary Corporate Services at NSW Department of Planning, Housing and Infrastructure.
+He was previously the Chief Commissioner of State Revenue and Commissioner of Fines Administration, and prior to that the Acting Commissioner at the NSW Public Service Commission.

 Scott is a highly experienced senior leader with a career spanning the Australian and United Kingdom public sectors.
 He is passionate about shaping future workforce strategy through evidence-based decision making, driving innovation, building digital capability, and advocating for diversity and inclusion.